cool8jay/Theory-of-Fun-for-Game-Design/what-people-are-saying.md

 <hr>

 "Well worth reading.
-It won’t take long to get through; and there is a great deal of thoughtfulness crammed into its few pages."
+It won't take long to get through; and there is a great deal of thoughtfulness crammed into its few pages."

 —Lee Sheldon, game designer